 The SMLI Children’s Garden Workshop offers the perfect way for kids to get outside and get their hands dirty while learning all about botany and how to plant, tend and harvest a garden.
-We will explore a wide variety of topics before finally harvesting and helping package the extra food to be donated to the Port Washington based food-distribution organization Plant-A-Row For The Hungry.
+We will explore a wide variety of topics before finally harvesting and helping to package the extra food to be donated to the Port Washington based food-distribution organization Plant-A-Row For The Hungry.

 Week 1: Plant biology – An introduction to plants (aquatic and terrestrial), why they are important, their major parts, and how they function.